Purityj/2025-11-18-exercise1/README.md

 `git switch -c <name>`: Creates a new branch and switch to it

 - When you push the branch to github, it will automatically update the PR

+Learning about introducing merge conflict and then rebasing